CoolmanCZ/pxview/README.md

 # PxView - Ultimate++ application
-PxView is the GUI application to open and manipulate Paradox database files.
+PxView is the Ultimate++ GUI application to open and manipulate Paradox database files.

 This application is based on the [pxlib](http://pxlib.sourceforge.net/) - a simply and still small C library to read and write Paradox DB files.
 It supports all versions starting from 3.0.
 It currently has a very limited set of functions like to open a DB file, read its header and read every single record.
 It can read and write blob data.
 The write support is still a bit experimental.

+[Ultimate++](http://www.ultimatepp.org/) is a C++ cross-platform rapid application development framework focused on programmers productivity.
+It includes a set of libraries (GUI, SQL, etc.), and an integrated development environment.

 # AppVeyor build status
 [AppVeyor](https://www.appveyor.com) is used to build Windows binaries and deploy them to the GitHub releases directory.